 If the world is to rise to the challenge during this decade, these efforts must begin now.
 As COP26 President Alok Sharma said, when it comes to climate action, this year’s conference may be “the last best chance of getting it right.”
 So this week, governments have gathered to do exactly that.

 Climate change is an urgent complex global problem that requires immediate global action: global governmental coordination and commitments on a scale never previously witnessed; commitments to reduce demand of high carbon intensive energy and products; commitments to boost supply of renewable energy and natural carbon capture; and commitments to work across energy, food, transport and manufacturing systems using the twin levers of finance and technology.
 Progress will need to be made in each of these areas.
-What will be particularly interesting to watch, however, is “how” progress will be furthered—especially around incentivizing sustainable investment and promoting a just transition.
+What will be particularly interesting to watch, however, is “how” progress will be furthered—especially around incentivising sustainable investment and promoting a just transition.

-1. Incentivizing sustainable investment
+1. Incentivising sustainable investment

 To do so, governments will have to address a fundamental issue: